Marching

 Here comes the Rondy Parade

-If you were in a marching band in Anchorage's yearly February, Fun Rendezvous Parade, there were three things you always worried about.
+If you were in a marching band in Anchorage's yearly February Fun Rendezvous Parade, there were three things you always worried about.

 Would you slip and fall in front of the assembled crowd on a patch of snow-covered ice?

-For anyone who lived, or still lives in or near Anchorage, the yearly Fur Rendezvous was and is a welcome February break, filled with plenty of fun things to do.
+For anyone who lived, or still lives in or near Anchorage, the yearly Fur Rendezvous was and is a welcome February break.
+It's filled with plenty of fun things to do.
 There are events like the Fur Auction, Snow Shoe Baseball and the World Champion Sled Dog Races.
 There are also Outhouse Races, a melodrama, and carnival rides.

 You could sit in the warmth of your home and watch the festivities on television, or you could bundle up and take in any number of fun events all over town.